How much do I need to retire?

 Many people don’t have a current budget since they often feel they don’t need one.
 Their kids might be out of the house, and they feel they can live comfortably the way they want with their income.
 You might feel similar.

 But when it comes to planning for retirement, it’s vital to understand exactly how much you’re spending today.
-For help on this part, watch our complimentary video class: How to Retire with Confidence.

 When you understand your current monthly expenses, you can add 10, 15, and 20 percent to get a better estimate of what your expenses might more realistically be after you retire.